The Folkestone & Hythe area bird list

 The Folkestone & Hythe area bird list currently stands at 303 species.

 The list is based on the sequence, taxonomy and vernacular names contained within the International Ornithological Congress (IOC) World Bird List, as adopted by the British Ornithologists’ Union from the 1st January 2018.
-Click on any species highlighted in blue to access the species account.

 This first section contains all category A, B and C species, defined as follows: